Latin American women make inroads in business and politics but machismo dies slowly

-When a prominent Mexican businessman last year criticised women for balancing careers and families, it seemed a step backward for equality in Latin America.
+When a prominent Mexican businessman last year criticized women for balancing careers and families, it seemed a step backward for equality in Latin America.

-Such remarks are less common than in the past in a region where some of the leading countries are governed by women, including Dilma Rousseff, president of Brazil, Michelle Bachelet, president-elect of Chile, and Cristina Fernández de Kirchner, president of Argentina.
+Such remarks are less common than in the past in a region where some of the leading countries, including Brazil, Chile and Argentina, have seen women presidents in recent years.

 But the incident serves as a reminder that machismo is not easily eliminated.